RileyMathews/papyrd-server/README.md

 Papyrd is an eBook server that implements OPDS for eBook discovery and download as well as Kosync for reading progress sync.
 Right now it is a minimal implementation that implements basic eBook uploading and the minimal work needed for Kosync and OPDS to work.

+This server is part of the same project as the [papyrd mobile app](https://github.com/RileyMathews/papyrd-mobile).
+However, this server will always aim to be compatible with any client that can talk the OPDS and/or Kosync protocols.

 # Warning
 This project is in alpha.
 I don't expect things to change much but breaking changes may happen.
 I will try my absolute best to not have any breaking changes though.